mfep/genee/README.md

             loaded from persistent configuration file

 SUBCOMMANDS:
-    export         Writes the contents of the datafile into a new datafile.
+    add-category     Adds or unhides a category.
+Only supported for SQLite datafiles export           Writes the contents of the datafile into a new datafile.
 Useful to convert between formats fill             If set, habit information for all the missing days is queried between --from-date and yesterday.
 If --from-date is not set, all the missing days are queried between the first entry in the diary and yesterday.
-If there is no entry in the diary, only yesterday is queried graph          Displays the habit data according to the specified options to the terminal help           Prints this message or the help of the given subcommand(s) insert         Queries for habit information on the specified date list-config    Prints the persistent configuration
+If there is no entry in the diary, only yesterday is queried graph            Displays the habit data according to the specified options to the terminal help             Prints this message or the help of the given subcommand(s) hide-category    Hides a category.
+Only supported for SQLite datafiles insert           Queries for habit information on the specified date list-config      Prints the persistent configuration
     new              Provide a comma separated list of habit categories.
 A new diary file is created at the specified --datafile path
     save-config      Saves the specified options to persistent configuration
 ```

 ## Building